vbisrikkanth/can-i-use-vs-extension/README.md

 It is not intended as a product quality extension.

-The purpose of the extension is to show a preview of the properties in the declaration block of a CSS rule.
+The purpose of the extension is to open caniuse.com and show the compatibility table in context .
 To play with the extension:
-- Open a CSS file
+- Open a CSS/JS/SASS file
-- Use `Show CSS Properties Preview`
+- Use `Can I Use Preview`
-- Position the cursor inside the declaration block of the rule
+- Position the cursor
 - The properties are rendered in the preview
-- Edit the properties and the preview is updated

 ![Navigation](images/preview.gif)